teallach-desktop/teallach-desktop.github.io/src/index.md

 Teallach is a Desktop Environment (DE) trying to offer a blend of speed, style and substance.
 It is inspired by [crunchbang], [bunsenlabs] and [deadbang].
-The primary aim of the Teallach project is to produce a stable setup, offering the best possible out-of-the-box [labwc] experience.
+The primary aim of the Teallach project is to produce a stable setup, providing the best possible out-of-the-box [labwc] experience.

 It is thought of as a micro-DE (µDE) because it is smaller and more modest